 The best way to prevent infection is to clean your hands often and well.
 We all carry germs on our bodies.
-To prevent these germs from harming your child:
+To help prevent these germs from harming your child:

-- Wash your hands well with soap and water for at least 20 seconds, or use an alchohol-based gel or foam. - Clean your child's hands as well.
+- Wash your hands well with soap and water for at least 20 seconds, or use an alchohol-based gel or foam. - Clean your child's hands as well. - Clean your cell phone at least 1 time every day or more often as needed.